 We feel the world with our body.
 Theology is done in the body, it is done in the possibilities and impossibilities of the experience of the body.
-It’s the body who creates culture, art, poetry and religion.
-It is the body that feels the divine ecstasy and it is the body that feels the oppression, it is the body that “turns into tears, cries of pain, fleeing, chills, hatred and persecution” (GEBARA, 2016), but it is the body that shivers when hearing a song of love, that feels butterflies in the stomach with every new experience, that dances in a party, that laughs until it hurts the cheeks.
+It is the body who creates culture, art, poetry and religion.
+It is the body that feels divine ecstasy and it is the body that feels oppression, it is the body that “turns into tears, cries of pain, fleeing, chills, hatred and persecution” (GEBARA, 2016), and it is also the body that shivers when hearing a song of love, that feels butterflies in the stomach with every new experience, that dances in a party, that laughs until it hurts the cheeks.

 Many traditions exclude the body in the discussions about spirituality, religion and faith.
-Perhaps only one type of body is allowed to do theology: male-white-heterosexual-rich body.
-We must start to question where are the other bodies in theology?
-How can the marginalized bodies participate theologically ?
-What it means be in the margins?
-Can a marginalize body do theology?
+Perhaps only one type of body is allowed to do theology: the male-white-heterosexual-rich body.
+We must start to question: where are the other bodies in theology?
+How can the marginalized bodies participate theologically?
+What does it mean to be in the margins?
+Can a marginalized body do theology?

 Marginalized bodies and theology